Ara-yjx/SSAO/README.md

 <br/>

-# About this project
+# Project Introduction

+This program performs Screen Space Ambient Occlusion, with kernel rotation and filtering.

 ## Rendering Process

+1. Geometric Shader:

+    Transform objects.
+Rasterize the scene.
-1. Geometric Shader : generate positions (depths) and normals
+    Generate positions (depths) and normals.

-2. Screen Shader: do SSAO, compute the occlusion factors
+2. Screen Shader:

+    Perform SSAO to compute the occlusion factors of each pixel.
+    The kernel has 64 sampling points, randomly distributed within a hemisphere of radius 0.02 (in screen space).
+It is randomly rotated at each pixel.

-3. Filter Shader: apply bilateral filter to occlusion factors; blend diffuse and ambient shading
+3. Filter Shader:

+    Apply bilateral filter to occlusion factors.
+    Do the shading of diffuse and ambient light, and then blend with the occlusion factor.

 ## Artifacts observed

 - Halo.

     Slight halo is observed.
     Also, it's observed that the halo becomes less obvious when the size of SSAO sample kernel gets smaller.

 - Dark stripes.

     I suppose this problem is because of my implementation, but I cannot figure out how to fix this completely.
     Dark stripes can be reduced by filtering.